Hexzzfps/Windows_10_Debloter-rajveersinghcse/README.md

 3> And then click on "Run With Powershell"

+4> Then Press "Y" to say Yes.

-4> Then you did.
+5> Then you did.
 Now you can remove unwanted programs and apps by using this debloter.

-5> Then you are good to go.
+6> Then you are good to go.

 #################################